-Explore robotics opportunities for eldercare in response to aging populations around the world.
+Explore assistive robotics for eldercare in response to aging populations.

 MIT Hacking Medicine Robotics Singapore 2017 is Asia’s first hackathon to address unmet needs in elderly care and medicine and explore how robotics can play a role in aiding an aging society.